 10 lb Test Fishing Line: What Matters Is Wet Breaking Strength

 The real issue with breaking strength is not what the label says, but how strong the line is on the spool.
 The amount of force required to break a wet line determines actual strength.
 The International Game Fish Association (IGFA) uses this standard to test every line submitted with a record application.
 It makes no difference how a line breaks in a dry state because no one fishes with a dry line.
-Most anglers, however, believe that breaking-strength refers to line in its dry state.
+Most anglers, however, believe that breaking strength refers to a line in its dry state.

 As a result, the breaking strength of a fishing line should indicate what happens when it’s wet rather than dry.
 Unfortunately, with test lines, this is rarely the case and is rarely explained in the packaging.

 There are two types of breaking strength.
 The first is known as “test,” and the second as “class.”
 Class lines are guaranteed to break at or below the labeled metric strength in a wet condition, in accordance with the IGFA’s metric-based world record specifications.
 Such lines are designated as “class” or “IGFA-class.”
 The IGFA does not keep records in accordance with customary measures in the United States.
 Any line that is not labeled as a class line is thus a test line.
 Approximately 95 percent of all line sold is classified as test line.
 On the label, some manufacturers use the word “test,” but many do not.

 Regardless of a test line’s labeled strength, there is no guarantee as to the amount of force required to break the line in either a wet or dry condition.
 The labeled strength may not accurately reflect the force required to break the line in wet conditions (although a few do).
 There are no guarantees with the test line, so it could break at, below, or above the labeled US customary or metric strength.
 A large number of people break above the labeled strength, some slightly, some significantly.